-This is undoubtedly one of the most important questions that every client wants answered immediately.
+This is undoubtedly one of the most important questions that every client wants to be answered immediately.
 It’s surprising how many potential customers will call our office and request a ballpark quote.
 “Hello, how much do you charge for a normal website?”

 Imagine walking into a local car dealership and asking, “How much do you charge for a normal car?" or a fabric supplier, "how long is a piece of string?"